Cities and Towns

 DuPage leaders decided early on to preserve the County’s forests and prairie land.
 And today, as a result of their planning, open space, tree lined streets, and lush wooded areas characterize the County’s landscape.
 DuPage maintains more than 25,000 acres in 60 forest preserve sites, and the Illinois Prairie Path, which is used for cycling and hiking, is a National Recreational Trail that runs 55 miles through DuPage and surrounding counties.

-There are 39 DuPage County municipalities, 20 of which lie wholly within the County.
+There are 39 DuPage County cities and towns, 20 of which lie wholly within the County.
 DuPage is also comprised of nine townships.